Welcome to Irreverent Gent !

 - Overcome shyness and develop the Social Skills you need to land jobs, get dates and forge fulfilling relationships.

-- Make Style a strength, not a struggle, by showing you how to cultivate an image that commands respect.
+- Make Style a strength, not a struggle, by showing you how to cultivate a confident image.

 I know what it’s like to be mired in self-defeating self-doubt; to feel more like a worrier than a warrior; to sweat the small stuff; and to spend more time fretting and stressing than acting and improving.